just-nilux/Icarus/docs/analyzers/market_classification.md

     * JumpUp(?)
 * **Undefined Regimes:** ML defined "patterns".
 That may or may not be meaningful for humans.

-# What are the methods to detect market regimes?
+# Market Regime Detection
 There are 2 approaches on market regime detection:
 * **Offline analysis:**  It does not try to predict the class as early as possible.
 It looks at the big picture and try to dedect, analyze and give meaning to the market regimes as accurate as possible.
 As a result a dataset is created.
 It can be perceived as feature extraction.

 * **Online analysis:** It aims to predict the current/next market regime as early and as accurate as possible
+* Undefined Regimes:
+    * Hidden Markov Model
+    * Clustering
+* Defined Regimes:
+    * Technical Indicators
     * Object detection approach (Supervised learning and drawing rectangles)
-* Combination of conventionla tech indicators
-    * SQN and ATR
-    * Aroon
-* Some sort of clustering

-# What kind of statistics can be created out of the detected market regimes?
-## Primary Statistics:
+# Market Regime Statistics
 * Start/End date of regimes
-## Secondary Statistics:
 * Occurence rate of market regimes
 * Dependency relationships and correlations  between Market regimes
 * Charachteristics of market states like the volume, length, profitability of each instance

-# What kind of usecases may benefit from the market regime statistics?
-* Prediction of next market state
-* Prediction of the current market regime end time and price ranges.
-# Can the market regimes overlap?

 # Implementation/Design Decisions:
 The target is to state such hypothesis like: